Anti-Fascist Church

 Address by Vijay Prashad (Tricontinental).

-Opening by Tofik Dibi (BIJ1), Mustapha Eaisaouiyen (Woonopstand) and Eman Khasawneh.
+Opening by Tofik Dibi (BIJ1), Mustapha Eaisaouiyen (Woonopstand) and Eman Khasawneh (activist, spoken word artist).

 How do we counter rising fascism?
 We organize!
 In their first artistic collaboration, artists Jeanne van Heeswijk and Jonas Staal gather more than forty art-activists, musicians, political organisations and social movements to collectively perform a 12-hour antifascist musical sermon.
 Together, they transform the Paradijskerk in Rotterdam into an anti-fascist church: a space where the broadest coalition possible assembles in common opposition to rising authoritarianism, genocide, misogyny, systemic racism and the dismantling of critical democratic institutions.
 During the Nazi occupation, people of faith often found themselves side by side with communists in the underground resistance and refugee support system, and many churches operated as hiding places for Jewish people and resistance members.